wwng2333/nexus-terminal/doc/README_EN.md

 ```
 ## 📚 Usage Guide

-Here are some hidden practical features to help you use Nexus Terminal more efficiently.
+Here are some useful hidden or implicit features.

 ### Command Input Component